vkz/vkz.github.io/index.md

     *Author* of [skish](https://github.com/vkz/skish), a mostly futile attempt at porting Olin Shivers' wonderful [scsh](http://scsh.net/) to Racket. scsh is a non-interactive Unix shell embedded within Scheme (originally Scheme48).

+    *Contributor* to Racket the language.

 Clojure
 :   *Author* of several closed-source products: FpML message parser, financial
     derivatives classifier based on ISDA taxonomies, legal annotation tools, PDF and XML content extractor and transformation tools.

+    *Author* of [bot](https://github.com/vkz/playrum) - a crypto-currency
+    arbitrager that could talk to several exchanges including Bitfinex and GDAX.
+    It uses Clojure Spec to parse and validate protocol messages and [aleph](https://github.com/ztellman/aleph) for async communication and
+    concurrency.

+    *Author* of [playrum](https://github.com/vkz/playrum) - just getting the taste for React in ClojureScript.

     *Contributor* to [seqexp](https://github.com/cgrand/seqexp/pull/6), regular
     expressions for Clojure sequences.